Lego City: Sub-themes

 From 2005 to the present, sub-themes have included Airport, Arctic, Cargo, Coast Guard, Construction, Deep Sea Explorers, Farm, Fire, General, Harbour, Jungle, Medical, Mining, Police, Seasonal, Space, Town, Trains, Traffic, Volcano Explorers, and Wildlife Rescue.

 Stuntz is a sub-theme and was launched on 1 October 2021.
-Total of 10 sets being released and featured fly-wheel powered bike functionality through pull back motors.
+Total of 10 sets being released and featured fly-wheel powered bike functionality.
 Also included launch ramps, flywheel stunt bikes, obstacles, building Lego flames and dare-devil type challenges.

 Octan

 Octan is a fictional oil company that has appeared in multiple Lego sets since 1992.

-Before that time, logos of the real-world oil companies Esso, Shell, and Exxon were used on sets.
+Prior to this, logos of the real-world oil companies were used.
+Esso was used up until 1966, when it was replaced by Shell in all markets except the United States, where Exxon was used instead.
 The Shell logo continued to be used on promotional sets after that time.
 In 2014, Lego announced it would not renew its marketing agreement with Shell, under pressure from the environmental group Greenpeace.

 Octan first appeared in the 1992 sets "6397 Gas N' Wash Express" and "6594 Gas Transit".
 Since the release of the Octan name, Lego has not signed any further deals with Shell or other gas corporations, as Octan was made the primary vehicle fluid company.

 Octan (or oktan) is the Danish word for octane, a component of gasoline.

 Octan has appeared in a number of Lego video games.
 Lego Island for example features an Octan gas station and the company sponsors the race track.

-In The Lego Movie, Octan is the base company of the main antagonist Lord Business.
+In The Lego Movie, Octan is the base company of the main antagonist Lord Business (voiced by Will Ferrell).
 His company is the producer of almost all of the commodities in his dominion.

-In the Lego set "7747 Wind Turbine Transport", a variant of the Octan logo is depicted which reads "Octan Energy", implying a new division responsible for renewable energy.
-In the set "60016 Tanker Truck", another variant is seen with "Energy" in much larger and fully green type.
-Set "60257 Service Station" is one of several that feature a third, seemingly finalized design, depicting "OctanE" with orange and blue replacing red and green respectively, as the logo on an EV station, and at least one race car sponsor (Set 60256).

 In a number of Town and City sets it is shown that Octan has a racing team that competes in at least Formula One, GT racing and rallying.

 Video games

-A video game developed by TT Fusion called Lego City Undercover was released for the Wii U on March 18, 2013; a port of the game was released April 4, 2017 on Microsoft Windows, Nintendo Switch, PlayStation 4, and Xbox One.
-A prequel to the game was also released for the Nintendo 3DS on April 21, 2013.
-Lego City content, based on Lego City Undercover, was added to the toys-to-life video game Lego Dimensions on May 9, 2017, via a "fun pack" containing a Chase McCain minifigure and a constructible Police Helicopter.
+A video game developed by TT Fusion called Lego City Undercover was released for the Wii U on 18 March 2013; a port of the game was released 4 April 2017, on Microsoft Windows, Nintendo Switch, PlayStation 4, and Xbox One.
+A prequel to the game was also released for the Nintendo 3DS on 21 April 2013.
+Lego City content, based on Lego City Undercover, was added to the toys-to-life video game Lego Dimensions on 9 May 2017, via a "fun pack" containing a Chase McCain minifigure and a constructible Police Helicopter.